shopware/helm-charts/charts/shopware/README.md

 - [Helm v3](https://helm.sh/docs/intro/install/)
 - S3

-If you have a existing cluster make sure the Prerequisites are installed and go directly to [Usage](#usage).
+If you have an existing cluster make sure the prerequisites are installed and go directly to [Usage](#usage).

 ### Local Test Cluster
 #### Prerequisites